-Want to avoid reading too much?
+Do you want to avoid unnecessary reading?
 Take a moment to think about this:

 I am a student wanting to use Ampersand in class.
 This tutorial was made just for you.
 Students who like something different will love it.